My surgery fundraising page can be found here: http://www.youcaring.com/medical-fundraiser/Carolyn-s-Surgery-Fund/36820

 Dr. B's answer: Probably all, especially if the symptoms are improved by lifting your head up.

-Dr. B's answer: We would remove the old hardware and implant new screws in C1 C2 and occiput, plus a new (thicker) bar.
+Dr. B's answer: We would remove the old hardware and implant new screws in C1 C2 and occiput, plus a new (thicker) bar.4.
+What is my prognosis with and without this revision?

 Dr. B's answer: WITHOUT: You would probably stay the way you are, with minimal changes of hardware breakdown.